 The villa was rarely used as a residence for the later British governors.
 In 1833, it housed a school of fine arts while, in 1834, the park was opened to the public.
 Empress Elisabeth of Austria stayed there in 1863.
 It was here that she fell in love with the island, where she later built the Achilleion Palace.

-After the union with Greece in 1864, the villa was granted to King George I of the Hellenes as a summer residence; he renamed it “Mon Repos” (French for “My Rest”).
+After the union with Greece in 1864, the Corfu villa that Prince Philip was born was granted to King George I of the Hellenes as a summer residence; he renamed it “Mon Repos” (French for “My Rest”).

-Mon Repos was used as a summer residence
+Mon Repos in Corfu, birthplace of Prince Philip, was used as a summer residence

 The royal family used it as a summer residence up until King Constantine II fled the country in 1967.
 The villa subsequently became derelict but was restored in the 1990s.